mmignard/ImpedanceMatching/README.md

 [<img src="./media/serSourceRCterm.svg" width="400">]()

 Here are some oscilloscope plots from a crystal oscillator showing how much source series termination helps with a very long blue wire 'transmission line'.
+Notice the very short ground clip on the oscilloscope probe.

 [<img src="./media/scopePlots.jpg" width="400">]()